Room to Spare? Include Convenience Items on Your Bug Out Bag List

 Packing Weapons for Your Bug Out Bag

 If you want to include weapons on your bug out bag list, feel free to do so.
+Depending on the season, you might be interested in a Deer Hunting Gear Guide as well.
 Remember that if you’re going to carry a weapon, you need to learn how to use it, if you don’t know already.
 (Yes, believe it or not, many people carry a weapon that they don’t know how to use properly)

 If you’re going to carry guns, you’re going to need ammo and a way to carry it on your body or in a pouch attached to your bag.
 Ammunition can be heavy, so plan accordingly.
 You also need to carry a gun cleaning kit to keep your firearm in good working condition.